strimzi/proposals/087-adopt-connect-health-endpoint.md

 ## Proposal

-Strimzi supports both Kafka 3.8 and 3.9 branches.
+Strimzi currently supports both Kafka 3.8 and 3.9 releases.

-The `/health` endpoint will be used for both readiness and liveness probes of Kafka Connect and Mirror Maker 2 components only when `.spec.version` is either null or doesn't start with "3.8".

-When Kafka 3.8 branch will be out of support, we will be able to get rid of the 3.8 fallback logic, and always use the `/health` endpoint.
-Unit tests related to this feature will fail when Kafka 3.8 support will be removed from the code base.
+As the `/health` endpoint was introduced in Kafka 3.9, we will wait for Kafka 3.8 to go out of support in Strimzi before doing the switch.
+A notable change will be added to the changelog to inform the users.

-Default liveness and readiness probes configuration won't change.
+The configuration options for liveness and readiness probes won't change.

 ## Affected/not affected projects

-The only affected project is the Cluster Operator, in particular Kafka Connect and Mirror Maker 2 components.
+The only affected project is the Cluster Operator, in particular Kafka Connect and MirrorMaker 2 components.

 ## Compatibility

-This change is backwards compatible, and there should be no need to update Kafka Connect and Mirror Maker 2 probe configurations.
+This change is backwards compatible, and there should be no need to update Kafka Connect and MirrorMaker 2 probe configurations.

 The following test results show that there isn't a significant difference in performance between the `/health` and `/` endpoints.
 Note: pod ready time does not include the image pull time, and response time is computed as 95p over 200 requests with 10 seconds period.